FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/taisho.md

 It was also one of Nintendo's oldest registered trademarks for hanafuda decks.
 The oldest surviving reference to the brand was in the Japan Patent Office Records, where the trademark was registered in 1900, a year before even Daitoryo was registered.

-It originally depicted a portrait of Prince Iwao Oyama (大山巌), who became a Field Marshal of the Imperial Japanese Army in January 1898.
+It originally depicted a portrait of Prince Iwao Oyama (大山 巌, 12 November 1842 – 10 December 1916), who became a Field Marshal of the Imperial Japanese Army in January 1898, 2 years before the Taisho trademark was registered.

 ![taisho_patent.jpg](/suryong_nintendo_labels/taisho/taisho_patent.jpg =100x)
 <span style="font-size:small;">*Illustration of the label from the trademark submission in 1900, which depicts Prince Iwao Oyama.*</span>

-It was later replaced with a different Japanese General whose identity is unknown (or possibly fictional).
+It was later replaced with a different Japanese General whose identity is not confirmed (possibly still Prince Iwao Oyama, or a fictional Japanese General).

 ![taisho_standard.png](/suryong_nintendo_labels/taisho/taisho_standard.png =100x)
 <span style="font-size:small;">*Illustration of the label from the Nintendo early Showa era poster.*</span>